 It was chiseled out, this is Teigue’s pit,(SP?, pronounced Tag) one man’s life, taking slate from the cliff face for use as local building material.
 Now a bathing & jumping spot for the more adventurous.
 As you can see, below is just sand, it’s long been a spot that the brave jump from at high tide from the grassy headland above!

-with reference to the “chiseled out” part of the cliff that I mention in my film.
+with reference to the “chiseled out” part of the cliff that I mention in my blustery scene-setting film at the bottom of the page.

 Memories of times gone by…